-Big, dense, juicy fruit laid along miles of well-engineered structure and loads of Cabernet character make this a top wine pick vintage in and vintage out.
-Rich, ripe blackberry, dark cherry and red currant fruit lend both depth and concentration, while tannins remain immensely pliable and offer full support to the fruit profile.
-Earth and acidity, balance and integrity, and a finish that goes on and on are all hallmarks of this stunning Napa Valley Cab.
+Big, dense, juicy raspberry-driven fruit laid along miles of well-maintained structure and loads of Cabernet character make this a top wine pick vintage in and vintage out.
+Delicious blackberry, dark cherry and red currant fruit lend both depth and concentration, warm spice is sprinkled throughout thanks to oak's ongoing influence, while well woven tannin is seamlessly integrated pitching in structural support and aging endurance.
+Enthusiastic acidity, brilliant balance, varietal integrity, and a finish that goes on and on are all hallmarks of this stunning Napa Valley Cab.

 Shafer's 2007 One Point Five hails from Napa's prestigious Stags Leap District, known for producing well-integrated Cabs of intensity and opulence.
 Shafer's One Point Five embodies the Stags Leap reputation and then takes it up a notch to bring a wine with outstanding aromatic development, fresh black cherry and blackberry fruit mingled with mocha and earth.
 Dense, dark fruit supported by sound structure and ample tannins will take this Cab a good decade and beyond.
 A keeper for sure!